Lenin Boys: Execution

-On 18 December 1919, the following 14 people were executed in the prison at 85 Margit Boulevard:

-József Cserny, Sándor Papp, Ferenc Kakas, Sándor Mészáros, Gábor Schön, Max Miksa, Tibor Bonyháti, Géza Groó, Mór Löbl, Gábor Steomor, János Steiger, Márton Löscher, Lajos Küvér, Géza Neumayer.
+On 18 December 1919, the following 14 people were executed in the prison at 85 Margit Boulevard: József Cserny, Sándor Papp, Ferenc Kakas, Sándor Mészáros, Gábor Schön, Max Miksa, Tibor Bonyháti, Géza Groó, Mór Löbl, Gábor Steomor, János Steiger, Márton Löscher, Lajos Küvér, Géza Neumayer.

 The Hungarian Curia (Supreme Court) rejected one by one of the fourteen terrorist pardon requests and allowed free access to justice.
 At the behest of the state prosecutor's office, the death sentences were carried out in the courtyard of the Margit Boulevard military prison on Thursday morning from 8 a.m. to noon.
-Three criminal judges appeared at the execution: drdr.
-Gyula Keresztessy, dr. Károly Gebhard and dr. Béla Nagy, also dr. Ferenc Szücs clerk.
-The Public Prosecutor's Office was appointed by dr. He was represented by Elemér Felföldy, Public Prosecutor.
-On the afternoon of December 17, Dr. Elemér Felföldy, the public prosecutor, announced the rejection decision of the court's pardon committee, and then placed all fourteen people on death in the prison, which had been converted into an execution house.
+Three criminal judges appeared at the execution: dr. Gyula Keresztessy, dr. Károly Gebhard and dr. Béla Nagy, also dr. Ferenc Szücs clerk.
+The Public Prosecutor's Office was represented by Elemér Felföldy.
+On the afternoon of 17 December, Dr. Elemér Felföldy, the public prosecutor, announced the rejection decision of the court's pardon committee, and then placed all fourteen people on death in the prison, which had been converted into an execution house.

 The death row inmates were visited by their relatives in the afternoon.
 They all brought plenty of food, drink, cigars and cigarettes.
 The prosecutor's office ruled that those sentenced to death could consume everything, but received only minimal alcohol.